jrawbits/VE-Installer/ReadMe.md

     * Recommendations for setting up Git for Windows are found below
 * Clone [VE-Installer][VEInstaller] and [VisionEval-dev][VE-dev]
     * You should check out either the "master" or the "development" branch of VisionEval-dev
-      * "master" is always the same as the released VisionEval repository  master
+      * "master" is always the same as the released VisionEval repository master and is the version used to create the `.zip` installers available from the [Download Page](https://visioneval.org/category/download.html)
-      * "development" contains the current accepted changes to the latest release
+      * "development" contains the current accepted changes for the next release
     * Configuration will be simplest if VE-Installer and VisionEval-dev are subdirectories of the same parent directory
       * "simplest" in this case means you might not even need to change VE-Config.yml (see below)